raineorshine/creatable/README.md

 <p>Third paragraph I'm bored</p>
 ```

-Arguments that resolve to null or undefined are ignored:
+Arguments that resolve to null or undefined are ignored
 -----------

 ```javascript